ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 >
 > *You: How so?
 In this case we have court order for service provider to give us access to Mallorys email-account.*
 >
 > *Leading investigator: Yes we do, but seems like they all have gone on holiday or something.
-I did not succeed connecting to anybody who could give us accees right now.
+I did not succeed connecting to anybody who could give us access right now.
 Typical corporate bureaucratics...*
 >
 > *You: Oh.
-Thats bad.
+That's bad.
 But eventually we will get it.*
 >
 > *Leading investigator: Yes we will.
 But this is urgent because any useful intel we could get from his email might be irrelevant next week because word about Mallorys arrest is spreading and his contacts are going to flee any moment with hidden caches.*
 >